NVIDIA/JAX-Toolbox/README.md

 ## Environment Variables

-The [JAX image](https://github.com/NVIDIA/JAX-Toolbox/pkgs/container/jax) is embedded with the following flags and environment variables for performance tuning:
+The [JAX images](https://github.com/NVIDIA/JAX-Toolbox/pkgs/container/jax) are embedded with the following flags and environment variables for performance tuning:

 | XLA Flags | Value | Explanation |
 | --------- | ----- | ----------- |